 Dolls were marked with a star and SPBH.
 A lot of people confuse this mark with the Simon & Halbig star and SH mark but in fact the SPBH mark is for the German company of Schoenau & Hoffmeister.
 Most dolls were made with a bisque head and paper mache body.

-What's your Schoenau Hoffmeister worth?
+What's your Schoenau Hoffmeister worth in 2021?
 Here are some recently sold items.